gyselax/gyselalibxx/src/geometryRTheta/advection/README.md

 This adds some steps to the advection operator, we now have to compute
  - the mesh points in the physical domain using $\mathcal{F}$;
- - the characteristics' feet in the physical domain;
+ - the feet of the characteristics in the physical domain;
- - the characteristics' feet in the logical domain (polar grid) using $\mathcal{F}^{-1}$;
+ - the feet of the characteristics in the logical domain (polar grid) using $\mathcal{F}^{-1}$;
- - then interpolate the advection function at the characteristics' feet in the logical domain.
+ - then interpolate the advection function at the feet of the characteristics in the logical domain.

 The third step can be difficult especially if the mapping function $\mathcal{F}$ is not analytically invertible.
 It is not impossible, but the computations can be costly.